arelate/vangogh/README.md

 # vangogh

-Backend microservice to sync and serve metadata, images from GOG.com.
+A service to sync and serve games and data from GOG.com.
 Can be used as a CLI app or a web service that provides a frontend to browse, search that data.

 | Dark theme                                       | Light theme                                        |
 |--------------------------------------------------|----------------------------------------------------|